-You may access the articles by scrolling down the side menu.
+You may access the articles by going to the Blog Index by Subject or by scrolling down the side menu.
+Alternatively one may use the Blog Index by Author

 The BNS Research blog provides an easy method for numismatists to disseminate short-form research, of a less formal character than Journal articles.